nicolasFLS/nicolasFLS/checklist.md

 ## 16) Check Running Processes 💿

 * ps aef lists all processes.
 You might want to scan these to see if anything weird is listed
-* ps aux | grep netcat returns all running processes with `netcat` in the name.
+* `ps aux | grep netcat` returns all running processes with `netcat` in the name.
 Netcat is a networking utility that we don't want on the machine.
 * Note: If Netcat isn't running, the above command will still return one entry for `grep --color=auto netcat` (the process you invoke by running the command)
 * htop is a useful tool for monitoring processes.
 Learn more [here](https://www.tecmint.com/htop-cpu-monitoring-tool-in-linux/)
 * Learn more about ps [here](https://www.computernetworkingnotes.com/linux-tutorials/ps-aux-command-and-ps-command-explained.html)

 ## 17) Check for Startup Programs 🚀

-* Use sudo nano <file name> to check the contents of the following files:
+* Use sudo gedit <file name> to check the contents of the following files:
 * /etc/rc.local
 * /etc/crontab
 * ~/.config/autostart